PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 18:20:10
+Last updated: 2024-04-02 18:20:44
-Random Quote: Love is flower like; Friendship is like a sheltering tree. - Samuel Taylor Coleridge
+Random Quote: The truest greatness lies in being kind, the truest wisdom in a happy mind. - Ella Wheeler Wilcox